To the Jews who believed in him Jesus said:

 The fire was treated with respect since the same flame which provided energy for the home could just as easily destroy it.

-It is a tragedy that the fire so central at the Pentecost birth of the Church has too often been used by Christians to punish prophets with burnings at the stake and firepower, and the more subtle but just as fatal fire and brimstone sermons that communicated human fears rather than divine love.
+It is a tragedy that the fire so central at the Pentecost birth of the Church has too often been used by Christians to punish prophets and parishioners with burnings at the stake and firepower, and the more subtle but just as fatal fire and brimstone sermons that communicated human fears rather than divine love.

 Most of us don’t have as much direct contact with naked flame today apart the occasional lighting of the recreational barbecue or a meditation candle.